MSDimos/commander-rust/README.md

             // tell the world I'm going to delete the files }
     } else {
+        // delete files recursively is slowly
-        // drink a cup of coffee, relax.
+        // so drink a cup of coffee, relax.
     }
 }